zphrs/aninest/docs/index.md

       image: github
       link: "https://github.com/plexigraph/aninest"
 features:
-  - title: Typed
+  - title: Strongly Typed
-    details: Aninest is written in TypeScript and has a strong type system.
+    details: Written in TypeScript with a strong type system.
+    icon: { src: /typescript.svg, alt: TypeScript, width: 24, height: 24 }
   - title: Interruptible
     details: All animations are <em>smoothly</em> interruptible.
+    icon: 🚦
   - title: Extensible
     details: Aninest is designed to be used with any rendering library or framework.
+    icon: 🧩
   - title: Performant
-    details: Aninest only updates when necessary.
+    details: Aninest makes it easy to only rerender when necessary and has minimal overhead.
+    icon: ⚙️
-  - title: tested
+  - title: Ergonomic
-    details: Aninest is thouroughly tested with Jest.
+    details: Aninest is designed to be easy to use and understand with strong support for ES6 destructuring.
+    icon: 🛠  ️
+  - title: Lightweight
+    details: Coming in at just 2.19kB minified and gzipped, Aninest is incredibly lightweight.
+    icon: 🪶
+  - title: Fully Tree-Shakeable
+    details: Tree-shakeable down to <1kB for the bare essentials.
+Only pay for what you import.
+    icon: 🌳
+  - title: Zero Dependencies
+    icon: 📦❌
+    details: Aninest has no runtime dependencies.
 ---